 North Beach at Torrey Pines State Beach is on the north side of the lagoon entrance at Los Peñasquitos Marsh Natural Preserve.
 Like Torrey Pines South Beach across the marsh entrance channel, the North Beach has a large parking lot with easy access and nice facilities.

 When the water is deep enough you can swim in the saltwater at the channel, but it’s often hardly a trickle; just deep enough for children to splash around in.
 When conditions are safe, you can play in the surf here too, but the waves can be high and are often better suited for surfing.
 There are lifeguards on staff in the summer months.
 Torrey Pines State Natural Reserve is on the hill above the beach and has hiking trails to many great vista points.
 The downtown area of Del Mar is just a few minutes’ drive north.

-Parking can be found in a large parking lot to the east of the freeway, or along Torrey Pines Rd. next to the beach (there are several designated parking spaces, but they fill up quickly).
+Parking can be found in a large parking lot to the east of the freeway which can be used for a fee or if you have a California State parking pass.
+Public parking can be found at the bottom of the hill along Torrey Pines Rd. next to the beach (there are several designated parking spaces, but they fill up quickly).

 Popular activities here include bird watching, hiking, fishing, swimming, surfing, sunbathing, and beach walking.

 Amenities at this beach include a lifeguard tower, public restrooms, and public showers near the parking lot.

 Directions to Torrey Pines State Beach North: From the I-5 freeway exit Carmel Valley Road and head west to Torrey Pines Road south (aka Pacific Coast Highway).
 Look for roadside parking along the southbound shoulder of PCH, or find the North Beach Parking Lot and pay a small fee.
 You can then walk across over to the beach.